Theodore Fairhurst: Mountaineering

 Fairhurst became interested in mountains while living in Banff, Alberta in 1969.
 Later the same year, he went to Nepal and hiked alone for 32 days from Kathmandu to the Khumbu Glacier at the foot of Mount Everest.
 This experience motivated him to return and climb Mount Everest.

-Between 2006 and 2014, Fairhurst completed the Seven Summits achievement by climbing Aconcagua, Denali, the Vinson Massif, Mount Everest, Mount Kilimanjaro, Mount Elbrus, Puncak Jaya, and Mount Kosciuszko.
-He has also climbed Cho Oyu and Mont Blanc.
+Between 2006 and 2014, Fairhurst completed the Seven Summits achievement by climbing Aconcagua, Denali, Vinson Massif, Mount Everest, Kilimanjaro, Mount Elbrus, Puncak Jaya, and Mount Kosciuszko.
+He also climbed Cho Oyu and Mont Blanc.

-At the age of 70, within an approximate 8-month period from 2017-2018, Fairhurst successfully climbed 6 of the Volcanic Seven Summits.
+At the age of 70, within an approximate 8-month period from 2017 to 2018, Fairhurst successfully climbed 6 of the Volcanic Seven Summits.
 Unfortunately, when he was 75m from the top of his final climb, Ojos del Salado, he was shut down.
-Fairhurst ultimately completed the final climb on December 9, 2018 making him the ninth and first North American to complete both the Seven Summits and Volcanic Seven Summits.
+Fairhurst ultimately completed the final climb on December 9, 2018, making him the ninth and first North American to complete both the Seven Summits and Volcanic Seven Summits.
 He currently holds the record for being the oldest person in the world to accomplish this feat.